arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 ![Arduino Pro 4G Module - AT Commands](assets/portentaMIDcarrier_mpcie_4gmodem_at1.png)

-To send AT commands, *ModemManager* must be in debug mode:
+Before sending AT commands, ModemManager must be in debug mode.
+First, stop the ModemManager service using:

 ```bash
 sudo systemctl stop ModemManager
 ```

-The following command starts *ModemManager* in the background and redirects its output to a log file:
+Then start it in the background with debugging enabled by running:

 ```bash
 sudo ModemManager --debug > /var/log/modemmanager.log 2>&1 &
 ```

-To send an AT command, the following command can be used:
+You can now send AT commands using `mmcli`, for example:

 ```bash
 sudo mmcli -m /org/freedesktop/ModemManager1/Modem/0 --command="ATI"